 Cells-in-Motion Cluster of Excellence (CiM)

-More than 90 research groups from five faculties at the University of Münster, as well as from the Max Planck Institute of Molecular Biomedicine, are involved in the Cluster of Excellence.
-Together, researchers and junior researchers from the fields of medicine, biology, chemistry and pharmacy, mathematics and computer science, and physics investigate cellular behaviour in organisms.
+More than 90 research groups from five faculties at the University of Münster and from the Max Planck Institute of Molecular Biomedicine, are integrated in the Cluster of Excellence.
+Researchers from the fields of medicine, biology, chemistry and pharmacy, mathematics and computer science, and physics work together to comprehensively investigate cellular behaviour in organisms.

-Researchers from the Cells-in-Motion Cluster of Excellence want to share their fascination with the public and pass on their knowledge in a way that everyone can understand.
-They do this in the form of exhibitions and open days in the laboratories, in public lectures and in dialogue with the media, as well as in stories to listen to, to watch and to read.
+Researchers working at the Cells-in-Motion Cluster of Excellence want to share their fascination with the public and pass on their knowledge in a way that everyone can understand.
+They do this in the form of events, through multimedia online content and in dialogue with the media.